ifwe/bruce/doc/troubleshooting.md

 has marked it as processed.
 If this occurs for any reason other than Bruce exiting on a fatal error, then there is a bug in Bruce.
-On occurrence of this type of event, Bruce will write a syslog message containing a stack trace, which will help track down the problem.
+On occurrence of this type of event, Bruce will write a syslog message containing a stack trace, which will help track down problems.
 * `AckErrorXxx`: `AckErrorNone` indicates a successful ACK from Kafka.
 All other counters of this type indicate various types of error ACKs received from Kafka, as documented